 Furnas: Explore the Enchanted Valley

-Furnas is a hidden pearl on the island of São Miguel, boasting one of the largest hydropolis in Europe, featuring a diverse array of thermal spring waters and boiling water spots.
+Furnas is a hidden pearl on the island of São Miguel, boasting one of the largest hydrothermal parks in Europe, featuring a diverse array of thermal spring waters and boiling water spots.
 The valley sits within a massive volcanic crater, one of the most active on the island, offering visitors the opportunity to taste these unique volcanic waters, with at least 22 varieties available.
 The area is a hub for agriculture and tourism, and it’s easy to see why.
 With unlimited beauty and a peaceful atmosphere, it’s a popular destination for locals and travelers seeking a tranquil weekend or holiday getaway.

 Nordeste: Explore the Small Village

-Vila do Nordeste, located northeast of São Miguel island, is a charming and picturesque town with a rich heritage.
+Nordeste, located northeast of São Miguel island, is a charming and picturesque town with a rich heritage.
 Known as one of the most flowery villages in Europe, it is a sight to behold, especially during the spring and summer months.
 Upon arriving in Nordeste, you will encounter the magnificent Bridge of the 7 arches, constructed between 1882 and 1883, offering stunning views of the surrounding scenery.
 A visit to Nordeste is a must for anyone seeking to experience the unique beauty and history of the Azores.

 Ilhéu de Vila Franca: Swim in a Volcano